-This poem, titled “Noel”, was written by J.R.R.
-Tolkien before The Hobbit was published, and only just discovered in 2013 in a 1936 copy of The Annual of Our Lady’s School (a school magazine).
+This poem, Noel, was written by J.R.R.
+Tolkien before The Hobbit was published, and only just discovered in 2013.
+Here’s how that happened!

-The beautiful imagery Tolkien creates with his words resonates profoundly with the winter season’s cold and desolate landscape… but the heavens and earth are overwhelmed with joy by the eucatastrophe (as Tolkien would put it) of Christ’s birth.
+There is distinct beauty in the images Tolkien creates; it resonates profoundly with the winter season’s cold and desolate landscape… but the heavens and earth are overwhelmed with joy by the eucatastrophe (as Tolkien would put it) of Christ’s birth.

-Special thanks to Austin Robertson for the beautiful reading.
+Special thanks to Austin Robertson for the reading – Visit Austin Robertson Voiceovers

 by J.R.R.
 Tolkien